Lily-G1/docker-flask-demo/README.md

 # Docker-Flask-Demo
-Build a python-flask app image with Docker and push to Dockerhub using Jenkins CI/CD
+Building a python-flask app image with Docker and pushing to Dockerhub using Jenkins CI/CD

 ## To run/test the app manually on an ubuntu/debian server:
 - Install python3, pip3 & flask